pkumanowski/cypressDemo/README.md

 ## Cypress commands

 1. npm run test - starts Cypress test runner in headed mode, where you can interract with GUI.
-2. npm cy:run - runs all tests in headless mode, test output will be in the terminal
+2. npm run cy:run - runs all tests in headless mode, test output will be in the terminal